 - Minimize breast sag by removing excess skin and tightening remaining tissue

-An augmentation-mastopexy can be an effective solution to address the effects of gravity, genetics, weight fluctuation, childbearing, and the natural aging process on the breast appearance.
-A breast lift with implants is also a popular treatment chosen as part of a Mommy Makeover—a series of personalized enhancement procedures that aim to restore a woman’s pre-pregnancy figure.
+An augmentation-mastopexy can also be an effective solution to address the effects of gravity, genetics, weight fluctuation, childbearing, and the natural aging process on the breasts.
+The procedure is also a popular treatment option for a Mommy Makeover, which refers to a series of cosmetic surgeries that aim to restore a woman’s pre-pregnancy figure.

 I am so pleased with my breast implants and lift.
 The kindness and care I received from Dr. Durst and his staff was exceptional.
 Thank you for making my experience enjoyable.